Meet the team

 Tim has worked in the voluntary sector for over 30 years for organisations involved in young people, the arts, social inclusion, health and medicine.
 At YHA he was instrumental in securing £17 million in funding to develop Do it 4 Real summer camps for 10-16 year olds, which had a real impact on the thousands of young people who took part.
 Tim joined Derby and Burton Hospitals Charity in December 2018.
 Prior to this he worked as Charity Director at Leicester Hospitals Charity, where he established a strong track record of successful appeals for all areas of the hospital’s work.
-He is responsible for all fundraising activities in support of the University Hospitals of Leicester NHS Trust’s five-year business plan.

-He is a Member of the Institute of Fundraising, and was formerly Chair of the Association of NHS Charities Fundraising Mutual Interest Group for five years.
+He is a Member of the Institute of Fundraising, and was Chair of the Association of NHS Charities Fundraising Mutual Interest Group for five years.